telerik/ajax-docs/controls/calendar/functionality/column-and-row-headers-settings.md

-The column and row headers label the rows and columns of the main calendar area.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) comes with column and row headers label of the rows and columns of the main calendar area.
 In between the column and row headers, a view selector can optionally appear as well:

 ![Row and column headers](images/RowAndColumnHeaders.png)